bbauska/UofM-AdvStyling/readme.md

 ![](images/image247.webp){width="4.0in" height="2.0927351268591425in"}

-Then if we add another div next to it, that div can say for this orange part, if I\'m on a small screen, again, I want to use up the full width.
+Then if we add another div next to it, that div can say for this orange part, if I&apos;m on a small screen, again, I want to use up the full width.
-But if I\'m on a medium screen or bigger, whoa, well in that case, I want to use eight columns.
+But if I&apos;m on a medium screen or bigger, whoa, well in that case, I want to use eight columns.

-Now, if you\'re following me, hopefully you are.
-Wake up, wake up, you\'d realize that 3 plus 8 only equals 11.
-I didn\'t use the whole screen.
-I did that on purpose because I want to show you that it\'s absolutely okay to not use up the whole screen.
+Now, if you&apos;re following me, hopefully you are.
+Wake up, wake up, you&apos;d realize that 3 plus 8 only equals 11.
+I didn&apos;t use the whole screen.
+I did that on purpose because I want to show you that it&apos;s absolutely okay to not use up the whole screen.
 The second thing you might be wondering is what about small and large.
-I didn\'t say anything for those.
-I didn\'t mention them at all.
-Everything, since it\'s a mobile first, propagates up.
+I didn&apos;t say anything for those.
+I didn&apos;t mention them at all.
+Everything, since it&apos;s a mobile first, propagates up.

-So, if I define something for extra small, then by default it\'s also going to apply to small, medium, large.
+So, if I define something for extra small, then by default it&apos;s also going to apply to small, medium, large.
 Unless I specify something for medium.
-And then that\'s going to override everything for medium and large.
+And then that&apos;s going to override everything for medium and large.
 You can really get away with just specifying one or two rules and still hit multiple break points.